 ‘Seems so.
 Looks like cashmere to me.’

-‘The collar.’
+‘I meant this.’
 Cross-eyed, Granny tries to look at the incredibly soft collar.

 ‘I wouldn’t do that if I were you,’ Missy says tartly.